-Latest Applicable Legislation/Law: This section was last updated to include revisions to Medicare law for therapy caps, and related provisions, through Section 202 of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
+Latest Applicable Legislation/Law: In December 2016, this section was updated to reflect the therapy caps amounts for calendar year (CY) 2017.
+This section was revised to include the latest revisions to Medicare law for therapy caps, and related provisions, through Section 202 of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 MACRA extended the therapy caps exceptions process through December 31, 2017 and modified the requirement for manual medical review for services over the $3,700 therapy thresholds.
 MACRA also extended the application of the therapy caps, and related provisions, to outpatient hospitals until January 1, 2018.

 With the passage of MACRA, an “exceptions process” to the therapy caps is currently in effect for all of CY 2016 and CY 2017.
 For services furnished during a calendar year that exceed the therapy caps, with an exceptions process in place, providers and practitioners may request an exception on a beneficiary’s behalf when those services are reasonable and necessary.
 To indicate this medical necessity, the therapy provider or practitioner is required to add a KX modifier to the claim for each applicable service.
 By using the KX modifier, the provider attests that the services are both (a) reasonable and necessary and (b) that there is documentation of medical necessity in the beneficiary’s medical record.
 Manual policies relevant to the exceptions process apply only when exceptions to the therapy caps are in effect.